moritzbruder/GameOfLife/README.md

 Then launch it by double-clicking on the downloaded file or using the following command from the terminal: `java -jar GameOfLife.jar` (Make sure your working directory contains the downloaded file)

-When launching from the terminal you have the option to use the following arguments:
+When launching from the command-line you have the option to use the following arguments:

 `--verbose` -> Causes the program to output information about what the user is doing to the terminal 	|

 ### Field

 ![Field-Component](/img/FieldComponent.png)
-_img1_

-The big grid in the upper half (see img1) displays the GameOfLife-Field.
+The big grid in the upper half displays the _GameOfLife-Field_.
 White cells are dead, while the red ones are alive.

-Right after launching, all cells are dead but you can click on any cell to toggle its alive-state.
+Right after launching, all cells are dead but you can **click on any cell to toggle its alive-state**.

 ### Controls

 ![RoundControls](/img/RoundControl.png)

 Below the field you can find the controls to go through different rounds of the game.
-Either click the button "Next round" to go to the next round or check "Auto-Round" to automatically go to the next round in the desired frequency.
+Either click the button "Next round" to go to the next round or check "Auto-Round" to **automatically go to the next round in a given frequency**.
 The frequency can be chosen using the slider below the button and the checkbox.

 ### Stats